Alfatist/JavaScript-Learning/readme.md

 helps me programming anything.
 All projects are independents of each other.

-There were classes purely theoretical, such as JS history, Here, however, I focused on practice.
+There were classes purely theoretical, such as JS history.
+Here, however, I focused on practice.

 Guess the colour             |  Day's time          | number analyzer |